fortunewalla/birdstrikes/README.md

 * Write out the value of the largest damage per bird and state size (ie grouped together in 2 fields).
 * ^^ From this, write down the average damage in the states/size groups where more than 1000 accidents occurred

+ * Which is the state with the most accidents?
+ * List the average (AVG) damage caused by each bird size?
+ * List the maximum (MAX) damage caused by each bird size in each state.
+ * ^^ Only show those rows from the above solutions which have a bigger damage than $100000

 ## JOINING
 ```